nathanjsharpe/revolution-game/ideas.md

 # Winning
 Different factions have different goals.

+Revolution could be triggered by unrest level of population reaching a certain point or by spending points on certain actions.

+# Events
+Historical events would happen at appropriate times throughout the game.
+These could change the mechanics of the game or add actions.
+Examples: famines, war with Japan, WWI

 # People
-People start either as free agents or in default faction, can be recruited (propagandized) into other factions
+People start either as free agents or in default faction, can be recruited (propagandized) into other factions.
+People enter the game when they turn a certain age (based on historical birthdate).
+They leave the game when they die (of natural causes or are assassinated/executed).

 - Lenin
 - Trotsky
 - Lvov